Spatial citizenship: Education

 The goal of education for spatial citizenship is to enable learners to achieve a reflexive appropriation of space as the basis for mature action in space by reflective geo-media use and active, reflective geo-media production.
-Using a broad variety of learning environments orientated toward the learners' needs, the educational approach of spatial citizenship is applicable at different levels from primary to tertiary education.
+Using a broad variety of learning environments oriented toward the learners' needs, the educational approach of spatial citizenship is applicable at different levels from primary to tertiary education.
 Apart from technological proficiency, spatial citizenship education aims at two additional main competencies: